 The expression must be assignable, otherwise this is unidirectional binding.

-Angular needs to be able to detecting changes on custom element properties / attributes.
+Angular needs to be able to detect changes on custom element properties / attributes.
 This is discussed later.

-Getting hold of WebComponents
+Getting hold of Web Components

 Expressions in Angular are evaluated against a context which usually is the controller for view.
 There are times when the expression needs to be evaluated against a different element which may be a custom element.